Civil Aviation Administration of China: History

 In November 1954, the Civil Aviation Agency of the People's Revolutionary Military Commission was renamed Civil Aviation Agency of China.
 It was transferred to the State Council and came under the leadership of both State Council and PLA Air Force.
 The PLA Air Force was also responsible for technical, flight, aircrew, communicating, human resources, and political works.
+After the merger with SKOGA, the new airline continued to operate under the name 'Civil Aviation' until early 1957 before changing its operating name to CAAC (中国民航).

-On February 27, 1958, the Civil Aviation Agency was transferred to the Ministry of Transport.
-Later, the Agency ratified the Report for the Opinions of System Devolving (关于体制下放意见的报告) from the party branch of the Ministry of Transport in June 17.
+On 27 February 1958, the Civil Aviation Agency was transferred to the Ministry of Transport.
+Later, the Agency ratified the Report for the Opinions of System Devolving (关于体制下放意见的报告) from the party branch of the Ministry of Transport in 17 June.
 Both national and local authorities have responsibilities of civil aviation.
 International and main domestic flights were mainly under the leadership of the national authority while local and agricultural flights were mainly under the leadership of local authority.
 Thus, most provinces and autonomous regions established their own civil aviation administration offices.
-Five administration offices in Beijing, Chengdu, Guangzhou, Shanghai, Tianjin, and Ürümqi were changed to be regional administration agencies in December 13.
-The Agency was renamed the General Administration of Civil Aviation of the Ministry of Transport on November 17, 1960.
+Five administration offices in Beijing, Chengdu, Guangzhou, Shanghai, Tianjin, and Ürümqi were changed to be regional administration agencies in 13 December.
+The Agency was renamed the General Administration of Civil Aviation of the Ministry of Transport on 17 November 1960.

 In April 1962, the Presidium of the 2nd National People's Congress decided to rename the General Administration of Civil Aviation of the Ministry of Transport to the General Administration of Civil Aviation of China on the 53rd meeting.
 It was transferred to the State Council and was managed by the PLA Air Force.
-The General Administration of Civil Aviation was transferred to the PLA Air Force on November 20, 1969.
+The General Administration of Civil Aviation was transferred to the PLA Air Force on 20 November 1969.

 In 1963, China purchased six Vickers Viscount aircraft from Great Britain, followed in 1971 by the purchase of four Hawker Siddeley Trident aircraft from Pakistan International Airlines.
 In August 1971, the airline purchased six Trident 2Es directly from Hawker Siddeley.
 The country also placed provisional orders for three Concorde aircraft.
 With the 1972 Nixon visit to China, the country ordered 10 Boeing 707 jets.
 In December 1973, it took the unprecedented step of borrowing £40 million from Western banks to fund the purchase of 15 additional Trident jets.
 Soviet-built Ilyushin Il-62 aircraft were used on long range routes during the 1970s and 1980s.